September 7, 1997: When 16-year-old Martina Hingis wins youngest Grand Slam final in Open Era history

 This would remain the only title claimed by Hingis at Flushing Meadows, although she would reach the final twice more, in 1998 (defeated by Lindsay Davenport, 6-3, 7-5) and 1999 (defeated by Serena Williams, 6-3, 7-6).
 Struggling to contain the power of the rising generation of players, she would only claim two more major crowns, at the Australian Open, in 1998 and 1999, but she would finish runner-up in no less than six other Grand Slam tournaments.

 Venus Williams would claim a total of seven Grand Slam titles in her career, at the US Open (2000, 2001) and at Wimbledon (2000, 2001, 2005, 2007, 2008).
-Her prediction would come true: her biggest rival on hard courts was indeed her sister Serena, who beat her in four consecutive major events in 2002-2003.
+Her prediction would come true: her biggest rival on hard courts was indeed her sister Serena, who beat her in four consecutive major events in 2002-2003 and would eventually go on to win 23 Grand Slam singles titles – the most by any woman in the Open Era.
 Together, the Williams sisters would also win 14 Grand Slam tournaments in doubles.

 People in this post